 You will gain hands-on experience through: training in activities of daily living; fabrication of splints; adapting home, work, and school environments; vocational training; and therapeutic use of functional activities.
 As part of your clinical work, you will learn from experienced, practicing Occupational Therapists and Occupational Therapy Assistants within a variety of health care and community settings.

-For added flexibility, all Occupational Therapy Assistant courses are offered during the evening and on weekends.
-You can complete your degree in 18 months full-time or 36 months part-time.
+For added flexibility, all Occupational Therapy Assistant courses are offered during the evening and on weekends as a cohort model.
+You can complete your degree in 16 months full-time.

 Upon graduation, you will be qualified to sit for the national certification administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, you will be a Certified Occupational Therapy Assistant.
 Connecticut requires a license in order to practice occupational therapy and the license is based on the results of the NBCOT Certification Examination.
 In addition to Connecticut, other states including Massachusetts and Rhode Island also require state licensure in order to practice after completing a program at an occupational therapy assistant school.

 Our OTA program prepares students to work in a variety of settings:

 - Alternative Communities

 Goodwin College is accredited by the New England Association of Schools and Colleges (NEASC).
 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
 ACOTE is located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number c/o AOTA is 301-652-AOTA.